stav2345/dcf-webservice-framework/README.md

 4. Send the request to DCF

 		req.getList();  // this will fill the output object

+	Note that this call will fail for example if your user credentials are wrong or if no connection is available.
+If an error of this type occurs, then a MySOAPException will be thrown.

 5. Access the data retrieved using the reference to the output object